The McLaren F1 team has been involved in Formula 1 since 1966, making it the second oldest team still active in F1.

 Mika Häkkinen

-One of the most respected drivers in McLaren, Mika Häkkinen is the only Finnish driver to have won the Drivers’ Championship more than once.
-Häkkinen joined McLaren as a test driver in 1993 and that same year was given a seat with McLaren in Formula 1 after Michael Andretti left the team.
-In 1995 Mika Häkkinen suffered from a serious accident when practising for the 1995 Australian Grand Prix.
+One of McLaren’s most respected drivers, Mika Häkkinen, is the only Finnish driver to have won the Drivers’ Championship more than once.
+Häkkinen joined McLaren as a test driver in 1993 and was given a seat with McLaren in Formula 1 after Michael Andretti left the team that same year.
+1995 Mika Häkkinen suffered a severe accident when practising for the 1995 Australian Grand Prix.
 His life was saved when a doctor had to administer an emergency tracheotomy at the trackside.

-Mika went on to win the 1998 and 1999 World Championship and drove for McLaren for another two years.
-Mika was a much loved figure in the McLaren team.
+Mika went on to win the 1998 and 1999 World Championships and drove for McLaren for another two years.
+Mika was a much-loved figure in the McLaren team.

 McLaren Through The Years

-The McLaren F1 team has quite the history in Formula One with many Drivers’ Championships and Constructors’ Championships to their name.
-Let’s have a look at their journey throughout the years and the biggest moments that have impacted the British team.
+The McLaren F1 team has quite the history in Formula One, with many Drivers’ Championships and Constructors’ Championships to their name.
+Let’s examine their journey and the most significant moments that impacted the British team.

 1968

-The McLaren F1 team got their first big win in Belgium thanks to Bruce McLaren who gets the team its first Grand Prix victory.
-McLaren finished second in the constructors’ championship that same year.
+The McLaren F1 team got its first big win in Belgium thanks to Bruce McLaren, who won the team its first Grand Prix.
+That same year, McLaren finished second in the constructors’ championship.

 1974

-McLaren won their first Constructors’ Championship and their first Drivers’ title with Emerson Fittipaldi winning the Drivers’ Championship.
+McLaren won its first Constructors’ Championship and Drivers’ title, with Emerson Fittipaldi winning.

 1976

-The McLaren F1 team won their second Drivers’ title this time with British driver, James Hunt.
-McLaren’s Hunt beats Ferrari driver Niki Lauda by one point, but fail to take the Constructors’ Championship title.
+The McLaren F1 team won its second Driver’ title, this time with British driver James Hunt.
+McLaren’s Hunt beat Ferrari driver Niki Lauda by one point but failed to take the Constructors’ Championship title.

 1984

-McLaren teammates Alain Prost and Niki Lauda became quite the dynamic duo winning 12 out of 16 of the season races.
-In the end it is Lauda that takes home the Drivers’ title and McLaren gain their second Constructors’ Championship.
+McLaren teammates Alain Prost and Niki Lauda became quite the dynamic duo, winning 12 out of 16 of the season’s races.
+Ultimately, Lauda took home the driver’s title, and McLaren gained their second Constructors’ Championship.

 1985 – 1986

-Between 1985 and 1986, Alain Prost dominated the Formula One track with two consecutive Drivers’ Championships for the McLaren F1 team and won the them their third Constructors’ Championship in 1985.
+Between 1985 and 1986, Alain Prost dominated the Formula One track, winning two consecutive Drivers’ Championships for the McLaren F1 team and their third Constructors’ Championship in 1985.

 1988 – 1991

 Four years of complete McLaren superiority.
-In 1988, Ayrton Senna and teammate Alain Prost made the season their own battle with Senna winning the Drivers’ title by just three points.
-1989 sees roles reverse with Prost taking home the Drivers’ Championship title and teammate Senna placing second.
-In 1990, Senna took back the Drivers’ title in a season that was dominated once again by McLaren’s two main drivers.
+In 1988, Ayrton Senna and teammate Alain Prost made the season their battle, with Senna winning the Drivers’ title by just three points.
+1989 sees roles reverse, with Prost taking home the Drivers’ Championship title and teammate Senna placing second.
+In 1990, Senna took back the Drivers’ title in a season dominated again by McLaren’s two main drivers.
 Senna held onto this title in 1991 and won the McLaren F1 team their seventh Constructors’ Championship title and fourth consecutive win.

 1998 – 1999

-After a few years of no wins, McLarens Mika Hakkinen brings the team back and gives them their last win of the 90’s.
-The Finnish driver won two drivers’ championships in a row and helped get McLaren their eight Constructors’ Championship.
-The last time McLaren held the title.
+After a few years of no wins, McLaren Mika Hakkinen brings the team back and gives them their last win of the 90s.
+The Finnish driver won two driver’s championships in a row and helped get McLaren their eighth Constructors’ Championship, the last time McLaren held the title.

 2000 – 2001

-McLaren drivers Mika Hakkinen and David Coulthard have two very strong seasons but fail to beat Ferrar’s Schumacher who dominates Formula 1 for the next five years.
-The McLaren F1 team finished second in both the Constructors’ Championship and Drivers’ Championship during the two seasons.
+McLaren drivers Mika Hakkinen and David Coulthard had two solid seasons but failed to beat Ferrar’s Schumacher, who dominated Formula 1 for the next five years.
+The McLaren F1 team finished second in the Constructors’ Championship and Drivers’ Championship during the two seasons.

 2005

-After a few years of poor finishes, the McLaren F1 team had a successful 2005 season with 10 wins throughout the season.
-They are runners up in both the Constructors’ Championship and driver Kimi Raikkonen comes second in the Drivers’ Championship.
+After a few years of poor finishes, the McLaren F1 team had a successful 2005 season, with ten wins.
+They are runners-up in the Constructors’ Championship and the Drivers’ Championship, and driver Kimi Raikkonen is second.

 2007

-The 2007 season was one which ended in controversy for the McLaren F1 team.
-Although the team lost the Drivers’ Championship to Ferrari, they won the Constructors’ Championship.
-Shortly after the season has ended, McLaren are stripped of their points and heavily fined for benefiting from access to confidential Ferrari data.
-Teammates Lewis Hamilton and Fernando Alonso come second and third in standings behind former McLaren driver Raikkonen.
+The 2007 season ended in controversy for the McLaren F1 team.
+Although the team lost the Drivers’ Championship to Ferrari, it won the Constructors’ Championship.
+Shortly after the season ended, McLaren was stripped of its points and heavily fined for benefiting from access to confidential Ferrari data.
+Teammates Lewis Hamilton and Fernando Alonso came second and third in the standings behind former McLaren driver Raikkonen.

 2008

-Lewis Hamilton won the McLaren F1 team their first Drivers’ Championship since 1999.
-As of 2022, McLaren have yet to win another Drivers’ Championship.
-Although Hamilton had a very successful season his points combined with teammate Heikki Kovalainen still wasn’t enough to beat rivals Ferrari of the Constructors’ crown.
+Lewis Hamilton won the McLaren F1 team’s first Drivers’ Championship since 1999.
+As of 2022, McLaren has yet to win another Drivers’ Championship.
+Although Hamilton had a very successful season, his points combined with teammate Heikki Kovalainen were insufficient to beat rival Ferrari for the constructors’ crown.
 McLaren are once again runners-up.

 2009-2012

-McLaren failed to win either a Constructors’ Championship or Drivers’ Championship over the four seasons but managed to stay ahead of rivals Ferrari for three years running.
-In 2009, the team finished in third and 2010 and 2011 saw McLaren place second behind Red Bull Racing.
-2012 saw the team drop back down to third below Red Bull and Ferrari.
+Over the four seasons, McLaren failed to win either a Constructors’ Championship or Drivers’ Championship but managed to stay ahead of rivals Ferrari for three years running.
+In 2009, the team finished third, and 2010 and 2011 saw McLaren place second behind Red Bull Racing.
+2012 saw the team drop down to third below Red Bull and Ferrari.

 2019

-After a couple of years of poor performances and an engine change from Honda to Renault, McLaren finally have something to show for with duo Lando Norris and Carlos Sainz Jr. At the Brazilian Grand Prix, Spanish driver Carlos Sainz Jr. got the McLaren F1 team their first podium in five years, finishing in 3rd place.
+After a couple of years of poor performances and an engine change from Honda to Renault, McLaren finally has something to show for with duo Lando Norris and Carlos Sainz Jr. At the Brazilian Grand Prix, Spanish driver Carlos Sainz Jr. gave the McLaren F1 team their first podium in five years, finishing in third place.

 2020

-The McLaren F1 team agreed to a deal to use Mercedes power from 2021.
-The teams duo are showing their worth against the big three in Formula 1 by placing third in the Constructors standings in the 2020 season.
+The McLaren F1 team agreed to use Mercedes power from 2021.
+The team’s duo is showing their worth against the big three in Formula 1 by placing third in the Constructors standings in the 2020 season.

 2021